-Beavercreek’s Special Services Department is committed to providing high quality, comprehensive support services to meet the unique learning and emotional needs of all students by offering the full continuum of options allowed by the Individuals with Disabilities Education Improvement Act (IDEA) and the Ohio Department of Education.
+Beavercreek’s Special Services Department is committed to providing high quality, comprehensive support services to meet the unique learning and emotional needs of all students by offering the full continuum of options allowed by the Individuals with Disabilities Education Act (IDEA) and the Ohio Department of Education.

 The district offers Special Education Programs for children with learning and/or behavioral disabilities, developmental handicaps, multi-handicapped conditions and other handicaps or conditions for students ages 3-21.
 Click on 'School-Age Disability Categories' to the right to view a list of categories.

 An Individual Education Plan (IEP) is developed for each child by a team of trained professionals that includes regular and special education teachers and support staff, as well as parents and a District representative.
 This IEP guides the child’s special education services.